perakarhis/DSA-00-init/README.md

 Alternatively, you can execute the tests from the Visual Studio Code.
 The tests are already set up for you so check only instructions related to running the tests in the [VS Code documentation site](https://code.visualstudio.com/docs/java/java-testing).

 1. Open the project in Visual Studio by opening the *folder* (a.k.a. directory) where the project (the `pom.xml` file) is located.
 Do *not* open individual .java files.
 Select File > Open... and select the *directory* `00-init`, opening the project.
 1. VS Code imports the project, creating a VS Code Java project.
-This may take for a while.
+This may take a while.
 1. Switch to the test view -- the symbol looking like a **lab bottle** in the left side of the VS Code window.

 Press the run tests button that appear beside the tests when you hover the mouse over the tests in the list.
 Run command is the "play" button appearing beside the test.
 Play button with a small bug symbol can be used to run the tests in Debug mode.
-Quite useful when trying to find out the root cause of the bugs by stepping through code with breakpoints.
+Quite useful when trying to find out the root cause of a bug by stepping through code with breakpoints.

 You probably want and need to **debug** the code to see, step by step, what is happening and what are the values in different variables.
 Use the VSC debugging feature to do that.
 Instructions for debugging can be found at the [VSC web pages](https://code.visualstudio.com/docs/java/java-debugging).
 Note that you need to debug in later exercises too.
 So better learn that now than later.
 Teachers will also show you how to debug in demonstrations and exercises.

 ## Delivery

 Deliver the _fixed_ project to your private GitLab repository.
-This `00-init` submission does not influence your grade but it is good to test how things should be done and that the whole toolchain works, before going to the exercises that do affect your grade.
+This `00-init` submission does not influence your grade but it is good to test how things should be done and that the whole toolchain works before starting to work on the exercises that do affect your grade.

 Steps for the delivery are listed below.
 The steps assume you have cloned the project from Github Classroom.

 1. **Verify** your fixes work by executing the tests with Maven: `mvn test`.
 Or execute the tests from Visual Studio Code.
-1. **Verify** the address of the remote repository you cloned the local project from: `git remote -v`.
-1. **View** changed files using command `git status`.
-With this exercise, you should have not created new files so there is no need to add new files to git.
-1. If necessary or interested, **view the changes** using command `git diff`.
-1. If tests pass and all seems to be ok, you are ready to commit and push.
+1. **UPDATE THIS PART ONCE WORKFLOW IS CLEAR!!**
 1. **Commit** the changed files to the local git repository using command `git commit -am"Your commit message here"`.
 Use *meaningful* commit messages explaining what fixes or changes are you committing at this time!
 1. **Publish** the changes to your private remote GitLab repository using `git push`.
 1. **Verify** the changes are in the remote private repository of yours, by visiting it with your web browser and see the changes there.

 ## Issues or questions?

-Ask in the lectures, exercises or online discussion groups.
+Ask in the lectures, exercises, or online discussion groups.

 ## About